dizzy/docker-sipxcom/README.md

 <h4>Attach session</h4>
 sudo docker exec -it sipxcom bash

-Make sure sshd started (service sshd start) and /etc/resolv.conf points to your machine IP (TBD - do this automaticaly).
+Make sure sshd started (service sshd start), /etc/resolv.conf points to your machine IP and that the hostname you are going to use for this installation is added in /etc/hosts (TBD - do this automaticaly).
 Run sipxecs-setup, and configure system